 How to Graft Cactus

 Use very clean, sterile instruments when making cuts.
 Choose healthy plants and prepare a scion.
-Cut off the top or at least a 1-inch stem.
-Then prepare the rootstock by beheading a cactus to within a few inches of the soil.
+Cut off the top or at least a 1-inch (2.5 cm.) stem.
+Then prepare the rootstock by beheading a cactus to within a few inches (7.5 cm.) of the soil.

 Set the scion on top of the cut portion of the still rooted rootstock so both vascular cambium are situated together.
 Use rubber bands to hold the pieces joined as one.

 Grafted cactus care is the same as ungrafted cactus.
-Watch for any insects at the union or rot.
+Watch for any insects or rot at the union.
 In about two months, you can remove the rubber bands and the union should be sealed.